wit-ai/wit-ios/README.md

 - (WitSession *) didReceiveAction: (NSString *) action entities: (NSDictionary *) entities witSession: (WitSession *) session confidence: (double) confidence;

 /**
- Called when your story wants your app to display a message.
+ DEPRECATED: Called when your story wants your app to display a message.
 Update session.context with any keys required for the next step of the story and return it here, wit-ios-sdk will automatically perform the next converse request for you and call the appropriate delegate method. wit-ios-sdk will automatically perform the next converse request for you and call the appropriate delegate method.

  @param message The message to display
  @param session The previous WitSession object.
 Update session.context with any context changes (these will be sent to the Wit server) and optionally store any futher data in session.customData (this will not be sent to the Wit server) and return this WitSession.